PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Valerio-Di-Zio.md

 ### Headers keyword
 The DSL provides a way to specify configurations such as network settings, headers for HTTP requests, and other options in a structured and readable manner.
-My role was to provide support for specifying headers to be used in the http request.
+My role was to provide support for specifying headers to be used in the HTTP request.
 ```Scala
 case class HeadersContext(var headers: Map[String, String])
 ```